erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Billiard Table Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Billiard_Table.html) shows support for image textures (i.e. .jpg .png) being loaded and used for materials (the billiard table cloth and two types of wood texture images are demonstrated).

+* [Terrain Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Terrain_Rendering.html) combines traditional raytracing with raymarching to render stunning outdoor environments in real time!
+Land is procedurally generated, can be altered with simple parameters.
+Total number of triangles processed for these worlds: 2! (for screen size quad) :-)

 * [Cornell Box Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/CornellBox_DirectLighting.html) which renders the famous Cornell Box, but at ~60 fps!

 For comparison, here is a real photograph of the original Cornell Box vs. a rendering with the three.js PathTracer: